 Q: Will I get a Delta Dental member ID card?

 Yes.
-Delta Dental will send you a welcome letter along with your ID card.
+If you’re new to Delta Dental, you’ll receive a welcome letter along with your ID card.
 The letter will let you know the name of your assigned dentist.
 Please make sure the name on the letter is correct.
 If not, please call Delta Dental.

-Q: I’ve lost my Delta Dental member ID card.
-How can I get a new one?
+Q: How can I get a new Delta Dental ID card?

 If you have a Delta Dental online account and want a member ID card for your records, just log into your account and print an ID card.